Tag Archives: shady city

 Chad was pulling on the teat vigorously like a porn star tugging on a throbbing cock.
 He stopped, spat on it and continued with gusto.
 Coopers eyes widened as he leaned over to inspect what was going on.

 “Chad!”
-Buddy barked again.
+Buddy called again.

 Chad finally stopped.